florinerombach/UVvis_analysis/readme.txt

   the same input file (.csv).

-- The transmittance and reflectance measurements for one sample must have exactly the same name.
+- The transmittance and reflectance measurements for one sample must have exactly the same name, and names should not be duplicated.

 Notes: